REGISTRATION IS CLOSED.

 - "Get to Know Each Other" Introductory Calls

-Sometime in late June or early July, we'll schedule calls to get to know each better (one private call with you, and one group call with everyone together).
+Sometime in June, we'll schedule calls to get to know each better (one private call with you, and one group call with everyone together).
 During the private call, we'll discuss your personal and professional goals for this program.
 This is where you can explain to me in what ways we need to customize the program to work best for you and your nonprofit.
 During the group call, you'll get to know the other participants in the program so that we can get started on the work together.